-Take the scenic drive from Cherokee to Newfound Gap (5,046') is the highest point along U.S. Highway 441 through the Great Smoky Mountains National Park.
+Take the scenic drive from Cherokee to Newfound Gap (5,046'), the highest point along U.S. Highway 441 in the Great Smoky Mountains National Park.
 From the parking area at Newfound Gap, you can stand on the state line between North Carolina and Tennessee or take a stroll on the Appalachian Trial, a 2,200-mile footpath.
 Enjoy scenic views from the large parking area or atop the Rockefeller Memorial and from overlooks along the way.
 Your first stop should be the Oconaluftee Visitor Center and Mountain Farm Museum, located at the entrance of the park.

-A trip over the Newfound Gap Road is often been compared to a drive from Georgia to Maine in terms of the variety of forest ecosystems one experiences.
-Starting from Cherokee, you climb approximately 3,000 feet in 18 miles, ascending through cove hardwood, pine, oak, and northern hardwood forest to attain the evergreen spruce-fir forest at Newfound Gap.
+The scenic drive on Newfound Gap Road is often compared to a drive from Georgia to Maine in terms of the variety of forest ecosystems one experiences.
+Starting from Cherokee, climb approximately 3,000 feet elevation in 18 miles, ascending through cove hardwood, pine, oak, and northern hardwood forest to attain the evergreen spruce-fir forest at the gap.
 This fragrant evergreen woodland is similar to the boreal forests of New England and eastern Canada.
 Along the way, stop at historic Mingus Mill and Smokemont Baptist Church.

 Newfound Gap is the lowest drivable pass through the Great Smoky Mountains National Park.
-At nearly a mile high, Newfound Gap is significantly cooler than the surrounding lowlands and receives much more snow.
-Temperatures at the gap may be 10 degrees or more cooler than in the lowlands and precipitation falling as rain in Cherokee or Asheville may be snow at Newfound Gap.
+At nearly a mile high, it's is significantly cooler than the surrounding lowlands and receives much more snow.
+Temperatures at the gap may be 10 degrees or more cooler than in the lowlands and precipitation falling as rain in Cherokee or Asheville may be snow.
 On average, 69 inches of snow falls at the gap.